appsemble/appsemble/packages/studio/pages/docs/02-guides/security.md

 > option) in the secrets page.
 If this option is enabled, any Appsemble user account is able to log
 > in to the app and will receive the default role.

+The `policy` can also be set to `invite`, which means only app members, explicitly invited to the app with a specific role, can create an account and login to the app.
+Setting the app’s security policy to `invite` disables all app login methods except the password login.

+> **Important**: When a user is invited to an app group, and they go to the app to accept the
+> invitation, they are prompted to login or create an account.
+Setting the app’s security policy to
+> `invite` means that the user will not be able to create an account in the app themselves so they
+> have to be invited to app first before inviting them to a group.

 ### Permissions

 Each of the roles listed in the `roles` object as well as the `guest` object can have different app